ariafyy/R2Base/README.md

-# R2Base: AI search engine
+# R2Base: Vector Engine

-### What is R2Base (Rank & Reading Base)?
+### What is R2Base (Rank & Reducing Base)?
-R2Base is a document store with semantic search and machine reading
+R2Base is a vector database for ranking, reducing millions of dense (sparse) vectors.

 ### Examples
 Checkout